Are gay and lesbian sports clubs offering more than just a bit of fun in the showers after training?

 Being part of a minority, in any situation, brings with it a constant subliminal level of stress.
 Research has shown that this often presents as high blood-pressure or anxiety, building up over time and contributing to both mental and physical health issues.

 To be at an international-level competition, doing the sport that you love, where pretty much everyone there is somewhere under the broad LGBTQ umbrella, is incredibly liberating.
 You still swim the same.
 The rules and regulations are still the same.
 But what’s different is that you don’t have to second-guess or edit yourself.
 It’s hard to explain the sensation, but it makes perfect sense when you hear LGBTQ athletes talk about how their performances have improved once they feel confident about being open about their sexuality.

 If you’re at an event where everyone is queer, where you have that in common with everyone that is there, where you are no longer a minority, then you can relax, you can just be you.
-That’s an incredibly liberating feeling.
+That’s incredibly empowering.

 LGBTQ people in sport